nstromberg/travel-blog/content/posts/semma/index.md

 Overall I thought it was delicious and exciting, but I'm not sure it's the best restaurant in NYC.
 I preferred [Mam](/travel-blog/posts/mam) but this was still fantastic!

 ## Sydney's Take
+Holy crap, we are on a roll!
+I'm still thinking about the dosa with the spiced, mashed lentils (and potatoes?) and onions and the light dough holding it all together.
+The short rib and oxtail were succulent and fell right off that bone.
+More than the lobster, I liked the the sauce that came with the lobster (where my savory drink-heads at!?!).
+Definitely the best Indian food I've ever had.